Jan 21, 2020

 Maintaining a healthy doctor-patient relationship is a central component of health care - and it's impossible to do so without these four qualities.

-So much of this blog revolves around examining the healthcare spectrum from the point of view of someone working within the industry – physicians, nurses, healthcare marketers, etc. As a result, we sometimes fail to acknowledge another viewpoint that should be considered just as often, if not more often, than that of our own – the patients.
+Your doctor’s personality traits can have a major impact on your overall medical experience, but this is something that is very easy for patients to forget about.
+As a result, we sometimes fail to acknowledge another viewpoint that should be considered just as often, if not more often, than that of our own – the patients.
 After all, don’t they formulate the purpose behind everything we do in the first place?
 Why wouldn’t we listen to their opinions on what they want from their health care system?

 These days, in a matter of seconds you can go online and read patient reviews describing their experiences with certain doctors.
 You can find hundreds of articles written by people listing the most common doctor-related complaints.
+They’ll talk about the doctor’s traits, qualifications, and what a typical experience with them might be like.
 And when going through the plethora of material out there, there are many common trigger words used to express the traits and characteristics patients like about their doctor.
 Words like “professional,” “trustworthy,” or “patient” are thrown around often.
 You’ll read about how, “Dr. So-And-So is a good listener,” or “is very accessible.”
 Whatever the case may be, it seems that each specific trait falls under one of four main characteristics that all patients look for from their doctor:

-Just because it’s obvious, doesn’t mean it’s not true.
+Just because the importance of respect is obvious, doesn’t mean it’s not true.
 Finding a doctor that respects his or her patients is absolutely vital.
 Patients need a doctor that respects their opinion and values their time.
 They need a doctor who will actually listen to them and will withhold any preconceived judgments or biases.
 Simply put, maintaining a positive relationship with your patients is simply impossible if there isn’t a certain level of respect coming from each side of the bond.

 If respect and understanding are the most important traits in maintaining a healthy doctor-patient relationship, good communication is the key to being able to deliver the best level of care possible.
 Nothing really matters if you are unable to properly communicate with them.
 Particularly in this line of work, communication is everything.
 It’s crucial that you and your patient are on the same page.
 This goes beyond keeping eye contact and speaking clearly.
 It’s being straightforward and honest – while still showing respect and empathy.
 Always be thorough and sincerely listen to their thoughts and opinions.
 Knowing that they are being taken seriously goes a long way with your patients.